quii/learn-go-with-tests/context.md

 	svr.ServeHTTP(response, request)

 	if !store.cancelled {
-		t.Error("store was not told to cancel")
+		t.Error("store was told to cancel")
 	}
 })
 ```